How to Use AGGREGATE Function in Excel (13 Examples)

 The largest value in our dataset is 100.
 But as we put 2 in the k-th argument, that means we wanted to have the 2nd largest value among our dataset.
 98 is the 2nd largest so we got 98 as our output.

 Excel’s SMALL function returns the smallest number among a given dataset.
-It holds function number 15, so as discussed before when performing this function with the AGGREGATE, we need to insert the [k] as the fourth parameter.
+Its function number is 15, and we need to insert the [k] as the fourth parameter.
+Here’s an overview.

 AGGREGATE Function to Calculate SMALL in Excel